connec/do-k8s/README.md

 The "Kubernetes platform" consists of:

-- A Kubernetes cluster, of course, running on [DigitalOcean Kubernetes].
+- A Kubernetes cluster, of course, running on [DigitalOcean Kubernetes](https://www.digitalocean.com/products/kubernetes/).
-- An [NGINX Ingress Controller] to handle host-based routing of Ingress resources, backed by a [DigitalOcean load balancer].
+- An [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) to handle host-based routing of Ingress resources, backed by a [DigitalOcean load balancer](https://www.digitalocean.com/products/load-balancer/).
-- [ExternalDNS] to allow managing DNS records from within Kubernetes.
+- [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) to allow managing DNS records from within Kubernetes.
-- [cert-manager] to automatically provision and renew certificates for Ingress TLS hosts.
+- [cert-manager](https://cert-manager.io/) to automatically provision and renew certificates for Ingress TLS hosts.

-The total cost for this setup, based on the included [cluster definition], is $30/month ($20/month for a 4GB, 2 vCPU droplet; $10/month for the load balancer).
+The total cost for this setup, based on the included [cluster definition](deployment/cluster-args.json), is $30/month ($20/month for a 4GB, 2 vCPU droplet; $10/month for the load balancer).

 ## Usage